We’re going to create a simple social network where users can follow each other and create posts.

 As a more complex example, we could have a query that loads an page containing the posts of users that a user follows.
 To do this we are going to remap the posts to have a field containing information about the user that created the post.

-QUERY GetFollowedUsersPosts(user_id: String) =>
+QUERY GetFollowedUsersPosts(user_id: ID) =>

 followers <- N<User>(user_id)::Out<Follows>

-posts <- followers::Out<Created>::Range(0, 40)
+posts <- followers::Out<Created>::RANGE(0, 40)

 RETURN posts::{

-post: Content,
+post: _::{content},

 creatorID: _::In<Created>::ID,